nadaahx/ISupply_competition/README.md

    - `input`: The product name or description.
    - `price`: The product price.

-2. Run cells with comment (Run me) then write your file name:
+2. Run the cells marked with 'Run me' comments, then specify your file name in the last cell:

 ```python
 file_path = "new_master.xlsx"  # Replace with the path to your file
 process_file(file_path)